Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/SAMtools/README.md

     EasyBuilders repository.
 HTSlib was added as a dependency though, something that is done in the UAntwerpen version and it does show up in ``samtools version``.

+### Version 1.15.1 for cpeGNU 21.12

+-   Trivial version bump, but we now also unload a few modules that are not needed for compilation, just in case that would solve some problems detected on LUMI.